ewoody1/sudoku-ember/README.md

 See reference - http://norvig.com/sudoku.html

-I investigated also other algorithms, such as naked pair, but not applied.
+I have investigated also other algorithms, such as naked pair, but not applied, since it can't solve game if there are too few digits on the board.

 My implementation is slightly different than the reference
-1. Using javascript databinding as much as possible between route and services for performance.
+1. Using two-way databinding between route and services for performance.
 2. Cultivate data assets before solving.
 3. Before assign a digit into a square, validate unit lists to detect contradiction.
 4. Eliminate assigned digit on Peers instead of eliminate other values on Square to reduce iterations.
+5. Clone 'values' - I backup 'values' before assign() attempt in search(), and then revert 'values' if failed.
+It can reduce clone() in several scenarios.
+6. Because of (5), 'values' is possible to be a variable in solver service closure to avoid to pass around in functions.

 ## Web App Structure
 * View is in components